d2cio/docs/docs/getting-started/hosts.md

 - Opened incoming ssh port
 - For the Weave network to work, you must open ports 6783, 6784 (TCP/UDP)

+!!! note

     D2C does not support hosts with installed Docker to prevent any configuration conflicts.

 ## How to connect own host